40 Fun Party Wedding Games for Your Guests

 Create a timeline of your relationship with some dates missing, and challenge guests to fill in the blanks.
 When did you become Facebook official?
 When did you adopt your pet?
 When did you first say "I love you"?

 Memory lane: Include milestones that your different friend groups would remember – college friends might remember when you first mentioned your partner, while family might remember the first holiday visit.
+Nostalgic wedding games idea, celebrating your journey.

-Wedding Superstition True or False
+Wedding Superstition: True or False

 Test your guests' knowledge of wedding traditions and superstitions from around the world.
 "True or false: Rain on your wedding day is good luck in some cultures?"
 Educational and entertaining!

 Cultural sharing: Include traditions from both of your backgrounds, and explain which ones you've incorporated into your own wedding.
 Your guests will learn something new while playing.
+Cultural fun games at wedding celebrations.

 Guess the Wedding Cost Game